 - A robust architecture for fossil fuel divestment will require alternative investment structures or asset classes, not just “alternative energy”.
 In order to attract trillions of re-invested institutional dollars, clean energy will need a vast expansion of its YieldCo and green bond structures, or indeed, new, as-yet-unbuilt instruments.

-To access the full report, please click on the PDF download button below.
+To access the full report, please download the PDF.